isabella232/net-two-factor-auth/readme.md

 In a production application you would most likely use Sinch to verify the format of a number before sending.

-Also, one thing yuu might want to add in a production app is to wait to return until Sinch knows the message has been deliverd to the operator by using:
+Also, one thing you might want to add in a production app is to wait to return until Sinch knows the message has been delivered to the operator by using:

 ```csharp
 smsClient.CheckStatus(messageid);
 ```

 ## Verifying codes
-To verify the code, its as simple as when the the user enters the code in the client app you submit phonenumber and code and see if that entry exists in the **OTPCodes**:
+To verify the code, its as simple as when the user enters the code in the client app you submit phone number and code and see if that entry exists in the **OTPCodes**:

 ```csharp
 public HttpResponseMessage VerifyOTP(string phoneNumber, string code)